simbataisa/email-marketing/README.md

 The application uses the following main entities:
 - **Users**: Application users with authentication
 - **Campaigns**: Email campaigns with content, scheduling, and template support
-- **EmailTemplates**: Pre-designed email templates with categorization
+- **EmailTemplates**: Pre-designed email templates with categorization and advanced recipient management
+  - Support for multiple To, CC, and BCC recipients
+  - Maximum recipients limit configuration
+  - File attachments support
 - **EmailLists**: Subscriber lists for organizing recipients
 - **Recipients**: Individual email subscribers with personalization data
 - **EmailTracking**: Analytics and engagement tracking